jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 <figure class="image" align="center">
   <img src="the-kernel-stein-discrepancy/stein_convergence.gif" width="50%">
   <figcaption> For P (matching the density in the Stein kernel), the histogram of the kernel expectation centers around zero, while the histogram for Q has a non-zero mean, as we expect.
-Moreover, the effect of the law of large numbers shows how the spread of the histogram narrow as the sample size increases.
+Moreover, the effect of the law of large numbers shows how the spread of the histogram narrows as the sample size increases.
   </figcaption>
 </figure>